Vuyi736/Amazon_Sales/README.md

 - [Limitations](#limitations)

 ## Project Overview
 This project aims to gain insight into the performance of an e-commerce company.
 We seek to understand the company's performance, identify trends and make data-driven recommendations to boost performace by analysing various aspects of the sales data.
-This dataset was choseen because of the layout of the data which is a great asset to practice data cleaning skills and producing good data models.
+This dataset was chosen because of the layout of the data which is a great asset to practice data cleaning skills and producing good data models.

 <img width="1185" height="679" alt="Sales Dashboard" src="https://github.com/user-attachments/assets/1662c505-1190-4e0c-9d66-10f65980143f" />